Strong Storm System Brings Heavy Mountain Snow to the Sierra Nevada and Critical Fire Weather Conditions to the Plains

 • Thursday

 Thursday:Variable winds 5 kt or less.
-A chance of rain, mixing with snow after 8am, then gradually ending.
+Mostly cloudy, then gradually becoming sunny.
 Waves 1 ft or less.

 Light Wind